thalescpl-io/CipherTrust-KMIP-Key-Xfer/README.md

 b) The distination user (DSTUSR) musts be a member of the KEY USERS administrative group.

-c) The source user (SRCUSR) must be the OWNER of the KMIP keys that are to be exported
+c) The source user (SRCUSR) must be the OWNER of the KMIP keys that are to be exported.
+This branch of the code assumes the source is GKLM and has been customized accordingly.

 d) The keys that are to be exported via the KMIP interface from the source host (SRCHOST) must be EXPORTABLE (check flag)